-STAKEHOLDER GROUP COMMUNICATIONS METHOD Affected communities (Section 6.2) Regional and district papers migrants, migrant workers;
+STAKEHOLDER GROUP COMMUNICATIONS METHOD

+Affected communities Regional and district papers

+(Section 6.2) Television and radio

-2 An affected community is one in the vicinity of a permanent project facility, their SPZ and RoW, as well as temporary installations erected for construction purposes and/or used for project's operation.
+An affected community is one in the vicinity of a permanent project facility, their SPZ and RoW, as well as temporary installations erected for construction purposes and/or used for project's operation.
 In event of an oil spill or other event this definition is expanded to include additional communities, including those in neighboring countries.

-$^{^{3}}$ Vulnerable groups and individuals include the following audiences that have greater susceptibility to impact:
+3 Vulnerable groups and individuals include the following audiences that have greater susceptibility to impact:

-persons with disabilities and their carers;
+persons with disabilities and their carers: